Setting up MCP servers in CodexUse

 How CodexUse handles the config

-Under the hood, CodexUse writes to the same MCP configuration files the CLI uses.
-When you add or edit a server:
+Under the hood, CodexUse writes to the same config.toml the Codex CLI uses.
+When you add or edit a

-- The change is saved to your CLI's MCP config (typically in
+- The change is saved to your CLI config (typically

 Troubleshooting MCP servers